MoldyMacaroniX/dashword.net/_src/pages/contribution-guide.md

 - Dashword gets thousands of clicks every month.
 - Dashword gets tens of thousands of impressions every month.
 - Dashword on average ranks at position 15 in Google Search results for the search term "Geometry Dash" and is increasing every month!

-*Psst.* For making it this far, here's a [neat guide that tells you exactly what we're looking for when accepting writers](/write-an-article/).

 # Developer (help code the website)